-Section 13 is reserved for revisions to the implementation manual made after Oct.
+Section 13 is reserved for revisions to the Implementation Manual made after Oct.
 1, 2019.
-Revisions are released per section 1.5 Policy for Measure Changes/Additions, and will include the description of the change, effective date and location.
+Revisions are released per section 1.5 Policy for Measure Changes/Additions, and will include the description of the change, effective date, location and rationale.